 Pharmacopoeia has set limits on the content of the additives in plastic containers for drug products.
 It has also specified the types of additives which are not allowed in plastic material destined for making primary containers for packaging of pharmaceutical products.Several leading manufacturers today produce Polypropylene, as well as Polyethylene approved for making containers for intravenous and injectable applications.

-Although the final package is sterile after the BFS process, Good Manufacturing Practice (GMP) in some countries and Pharmacopoeia in the United States and European Union still impose terminal sterilization for products which can sustain steam sterilization.
+Although the final package is sterile after the blow fill seal process, Good Manufacturing Practice (GMP) in some countries and Pharmacopoeia in the United States and European Union still impose terminal sterilization for products which can sustain steam sterilization.
 In fact, the European Medicinal product Evaluation Agency (EMEA) goes to extent of recommending that manufacturers should search for suitable packaging material which allow terminal sterilization at preferred temperatures within a limited time frame.

-Due to the above considerations, a BFS machine, which has the capability to process and make containers out of a wide range of materials (low density polyethylene, high density polyethylene, polypropylene), is preferred in the pharmaceutical industry.
+Due to the above considerations, an BFS machine, which has the capability to process and make containers out of a wide range of materials (low density polyethylene, high density polyethylene, polypropylene), is preferred in the pharmaceutical industry.

 This allows a pharmaceutical company to choose different materials for different applications and situations.